ClojureBridgeLondon/workshop-content-gitbook/additional-projects/clacks-messages.md

 # Representing a Clack

-For each clack, we read the pattern from the top of the first column to the botton, then from the top of the second column to the bottom.
+For each clack, we read the pattern from the top of the first column to the bottom, then from the top of the second column to the bottom.
 A light in a position represents a 1 value and no light represents a 0 value.
 This gives us our 6 number pattern for each clack in the alphabet.

 ## Deciding the data structure